 10. Handling The Heat

-Natural sunscreens, aloe vera, coconut oil, foods to eat that help protect your skin, keeping your exercise to cooler parts of the day, getting into water activities, drinking water, eating cooling foods...
+Natural sunscreens, aloe vera, coconut oil, foods to eat that help protect your skin, keeping your exercise to cooler parts of the day, getting into water activities, drinking water, eating cooling foods are all ways to handle the heat.
 My absolute fave sunscreen at the moment is this one from 123 Nourish Me called Hello Sunshine.

 Yours in Health,